-The proposed materials will consist of glass and metal profiles to give the structure a clean, modern look which will complement and enhance the building's period character and features (Refer to Picture 2a).
-The removal of the dated conservatory and adjacent utility room will allow the complete width of the rear facade to be treated as one, using a set of bi-fold doors which when open or closed will maximise the amount of light entering the lower ground floor (Refer to Picture 2b, 2d) The light entering the building will also be maximised by the glass roof (Refer to Picture 2c)
+The proposed materials will consist of matching brick, glass and metal profiles to give the structure a clean, modern look which will complement and enhance the building's period character and features (Refer to Picture 2a).
+The green sedum roof will add natural beauty and improve air quality.
+The removal of the dated conservatory and adjacent utility room will allow for a unified internal space, using a set of bi-fold doors which when open or closed will maximise the amount of light entering the lower ground floor (Refer to Picture 2b, 2d) The light entering the building will also be maximised by the glass rooflight.
+(Refer to Picture 2c)